mdeacey/facebook-gpt-shopify/docs/6_digitalocean_data_sync/6_2_shopify_data_sync_with_digitalocean_spaces.md

 ```

 **Why?**
+- `digitalocean_integration/utils.py` provides the `upload_to_spaces` function for Spaces uploads, reused from Subchapter 6.1.
-- `shopify_integration/` updates webhook and polling to use Spaces.
+- `shopify_integration/` contains webhook and polling logic, updated to use Spaces.
-- `shared/tokens.py` and `shared/sessions.py` provide persistent storage.
+- `shared/sessions.py` and `shared/tokens.py` manage persistent storage (Chapter 3).

 ### Step 3: Update `shopify_integration/utils.py`
-Update polling to upload data to Spaces using `TokenStorage`.
+Update the polling and webhook functions to upload shop metadata and product data to Spaces instead of local files, using the new path structure.

 ```python
 import os